 The Agency has regularly revised its Monitoring and Evaluation Matrix in close coordination with major donors including Australian Aid, the EU, the United Kingdom and the United States.
-Within the forum of UNRWA Advisory Commission (AdCom), members have welcomed UNRWA's effort to consolidate and improve the quality and consistency of monitoring and external reporting and have acknowledged this monitoring tool and process.
-Since 2012, a significant number of UNRWA's top donors (United States, Norway, the United Kingdom, Australian Aid, Denmark, and the EU) have aligned UNRWA's reporting obligations in line with this performance report (UNRWA's Results report).
+Within the forum of UNRWA AdCom, members have welcomed UNRWA's effort to consolidate and improve the quality and consistency of monitoring and external reporting and have acknowledged this monitoring tool and process.
+Since 2012, a significant number of UNRWA's top donors (Australian Aid, Denmark, the EU, Norway, the United Kingdom and the United States) have aligned UNRWA's reporting obligations in line with this performance report (UNRWA's Results report).
 The Agency's Results Report serves as the primary performance monitoring tool for the planned grant agreement foreseen within the framework of this Decision.